The House of the Dead (video game)

-is a 1996 horror-themed light gun shooter arcade game developed by Sega AM1 and released by Sega.
-It is the first game in the House of the Dead series.
-Players assume the role of agents Thomas Rogan and "G" in their efforts to combat the products of the dangerous, inhumane experiments of Dr. Curien, a mad scientist.
+is a 1997 light gun shooter video game developed by Sega AM1 and published by Sega for arcades.
+Players assume the role of agents Thomas Rogan and "G" as they combat an army of undead experiments created by Dr. Curien, a mad scientist.
 The game was developed for over a year on the Sega Model 2 arcade hardware.
 Targeting an adult audience, AM1 devised a story and atmosphere inspired by Western horror films.
-AM1's plans for detailed environments, non-linear level designs, and a gory aesthetic were challenged — and often limited — by the Model 2 hardware and other factors.
+AM1's plans for detailed environments, non-linear level designs, and a gory aesthetic were challenged – and often limited – by the Model 2 hardware and other factors.
+After its initial release in arcades, the game was ported to the Sega Saturn, Microsoft Windows, and Japanese mobile phones.

 The House of the Dead was well-received by critics.
-It has been, along with Resident Evil, credited with popularising zombie video games, as well as re-popularising zombies in wider popular culture from the late 1990s onwards, leading to renewed interest in zombie films during the 2000s.
-The game has also been credited with introducing fast running zombies, which became popular in zombie films and video games during the 2000s.
+Along with Resident Evil, it has been credited with popularizing zombie video games, as well as re-popularizing zombies in wider popular culture from the late 1990s onwards, leading to renewed interest in zombie films during the 2000s.
+The game spawned a franchise including several sequels and spin-offs, starting with The House of the Dead 2 in 1998.
 A remake of the game was developed by MegaPixel Studio and published by Forever Entertainment for Nintendo Switch, PlayStation 4, Stadia, Windows, and Xbox One in April 2022, for Xbox Series X/S in September 2022, and for PlayStation 5 in January 2023.